wonho-jung/covid-19-tracker/README.md

 <h1>Cov-19 tracker !!!<h1/>

-              Tracking cov-19 case in the world. you can see number of cov-19 case, Recovered, Deaths and every country.
-Use disease.sh Api, leaflet (map),chart.js.
+  Tracking cov-19 case in the world. every 3hour update with new data